 From the perspective of evolution, it looks like these “new” miRNAs have an important role to play in the emergence of novel traits, especially when looking at cows and dogs, and analysis of the genes that the miRNAs work on suggests that their gene targets are enriched for genes under artificial selection - so it appears that the team have found some miRNAs that are of importance to the domestication process.

 Domestic mammals are of great economic and biomedical interest.
 A better understanding of gene regulation in these species might help us to shed light on some diseases common to ourselves.
 The diseases presenting in dogs, for example, have many commonalities with those in humans.
 The pig’s high resemblance to human anatomy is of further interest.
 Moreover, some of these species (especially the cow and the pig) represent an important food source, meaning that the same discoveries might also be relevant for milk production, meat quality, and resistance to disease or stress.

-Professor Federica Di Palma, Director of Science at EI, said, “the study of small regulatory RNAs as crucial regulators of diverse biological processes is an exciting area of research that continues to open up new avenues to explore when it comes to unravelling the complex evolution of economically important traits.
+Professor Federica Di Palma, former Director of Science at EI, said, “the study of small regulatory RNAs as crucial regulators of diverse biological processes is an exciting area of research that continues to open up new avenues to explore when it comes to unravelling the complex evolution of economically important traits.
 Understanding the roles of miRNAs and their co-evolution with target genes in domestication can help not only improve understanding of fundamental biological processes but will also help us to better understand key traits of domestication selection with important applications to food security.”